 One of the greatest joys in my life is to be able to share what I do with others.
-As a visiting artist I feel very lucky to be able to spend time in schools building community with students and teachers to make their visions come to life as mosaics.
-Being a teaching artist on the roster for the NH State Council on the Arts for Arts in Education has given me the opportunity to connect my art form with core standards for the arts.
-I can address these standards directly to meet teachers needs in the classroom across curriculum.
-Being a roster artist also means that schools interested in hiring me can apply for a grant through the NHSCA. https://www.nh.gov/nharts/grants/artists/aieroster.htm
+As a visiting artist I feel very lucky to be able to spend time building community with various organizations to make their visions come to life as mosaics.
+Being a teaching artist on the roster for the NH State Council on the Arts for Arts in Education gave me so many wonderful opportunites to support art in schools.

-From the initial meeting to decide on the actual project and artwork, to the excited expressions on the students faces the first day they see all the materials set out for them, to helping them place the tesserae (mosaic pieces) and seeing the images beginning to appear, the participants are forming important connections with art making.
-When the students are working together in a cooperative way and building something they all have a part in, there is a lot of pride when they see what they can accomplish.
-Together they learn they can do something lasting and meaningful for everyone.
-Please contact me and I will send you information on my program and schedule a visit to your school.
-And be sure to watch the video at the bottom of this page to see a residency project start to finish!
+From the initial meeting to decide on the actual project and artwork, to the excited expressions on the participants faces the first day they see all the materials set out for them, to helping them place the tesserae (mosaic pieces) and seeing the images beginning to appear, people are forming important connections with art making.
+When we work together in a cooperative way and build something we all have a part in, there is a lot of pride in seeing what we can accomplish.
+We learn to do something lasting and meaningful for everyone.
+Please contact me for information.
+The video at the bottom of this page is an example of a school residency project start to finish.